 Well, there’s a Starting Strength third edition, a pretty good indication of the book’s longevity and popularity.
 So yes, in this case, you can judge a book by its cover.
 A lot of people swear by this, so much so that even advanced lifters still use the program.
 Goes to show that you really can use this for a long time.

 Let’s now take a look inside.

-For a start the Starting Strength program stops you going like the proverbial bull at a gate, rupturing yourself in the first week and, as a result, haemorrhaging your enthusiasm forever.
+For a start the Starting Strength program stops you from going like the proverbial bull at a gate, rupturing yourself in the first week and, as a result, haemorrhaging your enthusiasm forever.

-Just as importantly, Starting Strength stops you attacking your weight training like a timid mouse only to wonder why you look still like an undernourished rat.
+Just as importantly, Starting Strength stops you from attacking your weight training like a timid mouse only to wonder why you look still like an undernourished rat.

 The Starting Strength approach takes what you lift in your early workouts and tops it up in an ingenious, systematic way through practical programming.
 What does that do?
-Basically, it stops your muscles going into cruise control when they’re comfortable with a certain weight; the Starting Strength system keeps your body guessing so you never plateau.
+Basically, it stops your muscles from going into cruise control when they’re comfortable with a certain weight; the Starting Strength system keeps your body guessing so you never plateau.
 It keeps you on a pathway to linear progression.

 Believe it or not, it starts with no weight on the bar; yep, no weights at all.

 “Why?” you cry, indignantly.
 “I can’t gain strength with an empty bar!”